aniketpant/journal/_posts/2013-03-19-need-to-reform.md

 ---
 title: Need to reform.
 layout: entry
+---
----<bound method Entry.to_md of 2013-03-19 00:33 Need to reform.
+### 2013-03-19 00:33, Need to reform.

 Life is becoming too disorganized.
 I need to start working on a change.
 Habits are turning arbit and I need to start work on making a set routine.
->